yangxuan8282/m1-notes/README.md

 ![](imgs/4800u_compile_chromium_debian_buster.png)

-and the temperature of 4800u is higher
+and the temperature of 4800u is higher, actually even raspberry pi 4 is hotter than M1

 ![](imgs/4800u_compile_chromium_temp.png)